 Ways to donate

-We are always grateful for any donation received, whether it is large or small.
+We are always grateful for any donation received, whether large or small.

-If you wish your donation to be used for a specific fund, station or community first responder group, please specify this and we will do our best to accommodate your wishes.
+If you wish your donation to be used for a specific fund, station or Community First Responder group, please specify this and we shall do our best to accommodate your wishes.